jingwu6/jingwu6.github.io/_pages/about.md

 ## 📰 **News & Updates**

 - **April 2024**:
-  - Our paper, "The new agronomists: Language models are experts in crop management" has been accepted at **CVPRW**.
+  - Our paper, "The new agronomists: Language models are experts in crop management" has been accepted at **CVPR in AgVision**.
-  - Our paper, "Residual-based Language Models are Free Boosters for Biomedical Imaging" has been accepted at **CVPRW**.
+  - Our paper, "Residual-based Language Models are Free Boosters for Biomedical Imaging" has been accepted at **CVPR in AI-MIA**.

 - **Jan 2024**:
   - Our paper, "SwitchTab: Switched Autoencoders Are Effective Tabular Learners" has been accepted at **AAAI**.